-A recent study by television network Sky HISTORY has found a large portion of the British population know more about fictional histories, such as that depicted in the HBO series Game of Thrones, than they do about historical events that actually happened.
+A study by television network Sky HISTORY found a large portion of the British population know more about fictional histories, such as that depicted in the HBO series Game of Thrones, than they do about historical events that actually happened.

 The study involved 2,000 British adults, who were asked questions about real historical events and those depicted in Hollywood‘s most famous films and television shows.